The Biden administration wants to finally deal with our lead pipe problem

 But there are literally thousands of U.S. cities to fix.
 Some are smaller than Flint and thus likely cheaper to remediate, but others are much larger.

 My own city, Indianapolis, has a population of about 850,000.
 That’s roughly 10 times as big as Flint, which means 10 times as many households and water distribution end points.
 What’s more, officials have only a rough idea of where to find the city’s lead service lines.
-There are ways to statistically model the likelihood that a given portion of the water system has lead service lines, using information such as water main sizes, locations and construction dates, but they are imperfect.
+There are ways to statistically model the likelihood that a given portion of the water system has lead service lines, using information such as water main sizes, locations, and construction dates, but they are imperfect.

 Cities will need to get creative to make whatever funds they get go as far as possible.
 As one example, I am working with colleagues to develop a citizen science project that will provide thousands of tests for lead at taps around Indianapolis.
 This effort, a partnership with the University of Notre Dame funded by the U.S. Department of Housing and Urban Development, may augment modeling with real data on levels of lead in homes, and will increase public awareness of this issue.